TheCaliforniaCoder/Foragers-Guide-To-Mushrooms/README.md

 # Future Improvements

+* I'd like to make the app responsive.
 * As previously stated, I aim to improve the styling to not only be more organized but also to reflect my personal style.
 * I’d also like to improve the structure and organization of the connections between files to optimize performance.